 Construction of the Réseau express métropolitain (REM) is progressing in Mount Royal.
 The Caisse de dépôt et placement du Québec is managing this project.
 Although the Town is not responsible for this project, the Mount Royal Town Council is representing residents’ interests.

 In 2020, after an online vote that over 750 residents participated in, the name “Station Square” was selected with 51% of the votes.
 A public consultation was held in the summer of 2021 to gather residents' opinions on the use of this site.
-Based on their input, a new development plan is being prepared under the new Town Council’s guidance.
+Based on their input, a new development plan is being prepared under the Town Council’s guidance.

 Because the railway tracks are surrounded by fences for safety reasons, the REM had to remove the Lazard/Jasper crossing.